twaddington/PopMarketing/README.md

 Mobile browsers
 ---------------
-I haven't tested the overlay on mobile devices and honestly, I would not recommend using it on small screens.
+I haven't tested the overlay on mobile devices and, honestly, I would not recommend using it on small screens.
 It's really designed for desktop users.

 You can disable the overlay on mobile browsers by detecting mobile specific events: